Ponquogue Bridge: Bridge replacement

 In 1976, the original Ponquogue Bridge had its weight limit on the structure reduced from 15 tons to 8 tons due to the neglect condition the bridge had attained.
 Timbers that sustained the bridge were rotting away, which was part of making the bridge harder to maintain.
 Discussions between Suffolk County and the United States Coast Guard made it hard to determine the exact location of a new bridge, which was discussed since 1973.
 In 1977, the county applied for a new bridge to be constructed 300 ft from the original structure, costing $6 million (1976 USD) and designed as a bulb-shaped plan.
 The Coast Guard found that at least 3.5 acre of wetlands would be affected by this new structure and that any proposal for a building permit would be denied.
 By February 1980, the county resubmitted a proposal that would reduce it to 1.5 acre and also cost $14 million (1980 USD).

 The Coast Guard called in an engineering firm from New Jersey to design alternatives to the county's proposal, which would attempt to prevent damage to the wetlands.
 The new structure called for would have approaches 800 ft shorter and was eventually accepted by the town board for Southampton in 1980 on a 3–2 vote.
 This new span, which would be 55 ft high, was deemed ridiculous by one local, who claimed that they should choose to only replace the drawbridge, which would cost about $2 million.

 The Coast Guard approved a new proposal for a bridge 150 ft away from the old decaying structure in 1982.
 Construction commenced throughout 1986 and opened in January 1987, at the same $14 million structure.
 However, during construction in 1985, a 145 ft, 90 ton girder that was being moved on a crane as part of bridge construction, fell loose and tumbled 30 ft and was split in half upon contact with the barge.
 The $29,000 girder did not harm anyone working on the project.
 The old structure had its drawbridge span removed by Suffolk County, but left the former approaches in place.
 In the time since the bridge was constructed, the old one became a popular fishing pier and in 1997, were renovated for use.
 Two years later, Suffolk County deemed the approaches of the old bridge to be a "marine park".

+On February 21, 2025, the Ponquogue Bridge was closed to all traffic.
+During a routine inspection, deteriorating concrete was found.
+Inspectors from the New York State Department of Transportation were back out on February 24 continuing to examine the bridge and obtain additional data to be analyzed by the engineers.
+On March 4, the bridge was reopened to vehicles weighing under five tons, as well as permitted ambulances by the Suffolk County DPW after emergency repairs were completed.